mkolon/Garmin/README.md

 - The database assumes Garmin Connect exports in their default CSV format.
 - If Garmin changes field names or formatting, minor updates to `garmin_merge.py` may be required.
 - No raw activity types or extra metadata are stored — this is an intentionally compact schema.

+This is a gratuitious change to get GitHub to notice me.